 Get Real Feedback Early and Often

 When teams skip a demo it always makes my inner alarm go off – it’s like the CODE RED of Agile software development.
-In this case the teams found it very difficult to piece all the contributions from the different team together.
-They hadn’t had time to set-up automated build and deployment and they would have had to spend considerable time setting up a demo environment.
+In this case the teams found it very difficult to get a running increment of the solution.
+They hadn’t had time to set up automated build and deployment and they would have had to spend considerable time setting up a demo environment.
 Since they were behind the aggressive schedule almost from the start they skipped a few demos to save time.
 Unfortunately the teams paid the price by not having to face reality (their actually progress) and they never got real feedback from the client on how they were progressing.
 This goes back to starting small and building a walking skeleton before adding too many people to the project.
 Had they done a demo after the first sprint they would have been forced to face reality and initiate a dialog with the client on what to do.
 Telling a client you are not going to make a deadline is never fun, but postponing the inevitable rarely helps and often you also limit the number of possible solutions.

 The teams were staffed with some of the best architects and developers I have worked with and everyone worked extremely hard to make the project a success.
 Unfortunately they got so caught up in trying to execute an unrealistic plan that they instead ended up going slower and slower as complexity grew out of control.
 Had they instead gone slow at the beginning, building a framework, established efficient communication, setting up environments and automation, working with the client on expectations and inspecting and adapting to the environment they were working in.
 I believe this would have had a much better change of delivering real value at a fair cost.